Skip to main content

 Even in a complex system,

-some parts should remain simple.
+some things should remain simple.

 And checking an order before delivery is one of them.